+'''

-What permissions are needed to read a file ? x on the entire path and r for the file
+What permissions are needed to read a file ?

+x on the entire path and r for the file

+'''

-What permissions are needed for ls -l file? needs info from inode, thus x on the parent directory (also, x on the path); independent of permissions on file. if file is a directory, ls -l lists contents (needs r) ls -ld only gives directory info, so answer is as above What permissions are needed to delete a file ? w in parent directory, as well as x Need not have w for the file!
+needs info from inode, thus x on the parent directory (also, x on the path); independent of permissions on name.

+if name is a directory, 1s -1 lists contents (needs r) 1s -1d only gives directory info, so answer is as above

-What permissions are needed to read a file ? x on the entire path and r for the file
+What permissions are needed to delete a file ?